onekk/eurocam-dev/README.md

 The hard work is done by OpenCAMLib from https://github.com/aewallin/opencamlib.

-##The developmend is stopped see the https://github.com/onekk/eurocam-dev/wiki for more information.
+##The developmend is stopped see https://github.com/onekk/eurocam-dev/wiki for more information.

 see in the i18n directory the help file, it can be visualized also through the help menu